survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 ## Implementing the HMR Interface

-Webpack exposes the HMR interface through a global known as `module.hot`.
-It provides updates through a function known as `module.hot.accept(<path to watch>, <handler>)`.
-It is that handler portion that is interesting as we need to patch the application there.
+Webpack exposes the HMR interface through a global, `module.hot`.
+It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and we need to patch the application there.
 In this case, it is enough to replace the old DOM node with a newer one as we receive updates.

 The following implementation illustrates the idea: